bcgov/bcstats-nlp-test/README.md

 ## Usage

 * Notebooks should be able to run individually.
-If missing, place a `config.py` file into your `src` folder that contains a `data_path` variable, as well as any required variables to import data into the Azure storage blob (a `blob_service_sas_url`).
+* If missing, place a `config.py` file into your `src` folder that contains a `data_path` variable.
+* To run `local_to_blob`:
+    * You must make a SAS for the associated storage account and data container in Azure.
+Copy the `blob_service_sas_url` into your `config.py` file after creating the SAS.
+Note that when the SAS expires this will no longer work - a new SAS and url will be required.
+    * You will also need the name of the `container` you are trying to access.
+Save this in your `config.py` file.
+* To run `blob_to_vm`:
+    * You can use the `connection_string` associated with one of the access keys.
+Save the connection string into your `config.py` file.
+Note that as keys get rotated, this access will need updating as well.
+    * You will also need the name of the `container`, as well as the storage `account` you are trying to access.
+Save this in your `config.py` file.

 ## Structure

 Code for this project is structured as follows:

-* `notebooks` contains example notebooks of pipelines
+* `notebooks` contains example notebooks of pipelines.
+It also contains two notebooks for pulling data into a DSVM (one for loading it from your local->Azure blob, and one for Azure blob -> DSVM).
 * `src` contains code to support these pipelines
 * `models` stores models that have been built.
 Should not be sent to github.